Goeppertia sanderiana

-Goeppertia sanderiana is a species of plant in the family Marantaceae.
-Its native range is northern Peru, and it has been introduced to El Salvador and Honduras.

-It is used in horticulture for its foliage.
+Goeppertia sanderiana is a species of plant belonging to the genus Goeppertia in the family Marantaceae.
+It is native to Peru and has been introduced to El Salvador and Honduras.
+It is a very common ornemental plant used in homes because of its beautiful foliage.
+It belongs to one of the groups in the Goeppertia genus called the Ornata Group.